-During 2013, 2012 and 2011 our trading securities consisted of various preferred stocks.
-During each of those years we recognized gains on trading securities of \$0.39 million, \$0.03 million and \$0.04 million, respectively that are included in net gains (losses) on securities in the Consolidated Statements of Operations.
-Of these amounts, \$0.39 million and \$0.03 million relates to gains (losses) recognized on trading securities still held at December 31, 2013 and 2012, respectively.
+During 2014, 2013 and 2012, our trading securities consisted of various preferred stocks.
+During each of those years, we recognized gains (losses) on trading securities of \$(0.30) million, \$0.39 million and \$0.03 million, respectively, that are included in net gains on securities in the Consolidated Statements of Operations.
+All of these amounts relate to gains (losses) recognized on trading securities still held at December 31, 2014 and 2013.

-Securities with a book value of \$10.7 million and \$23.1 million at December 31, 2013 and 2012, respectively, were pledged to secure borrowings, public deposits and for other purposes as required by law.
-There were no investment obligations of state and political subdivisions that were payable from or secured by the same source of revenue or taxing authority that exceeded 10% of consolidated shareholders' equity at December 31, 2013 or 2012.
+Securities with a book value of \$1.1 million and \$10.7 million at December 31, 2014 and 2013, respectively, were pledged to secure borrowings, derivatives, public deposits and for other purposes as required by law.
+There were no investment obligations of state and political subdivisions that were payable from or secured by the same source of revenue or taxing authority that exceeded 10% of consolidated shareholders' equity at December 31, 2014 or 2013.